bobvan/micropython-stubs/docs/50_legacy.md

 ## Clone or download a copy of the Micropython-Stubs repo

 1. Download a copy of this repo , either via `git clone` or by download a zip file with it's contents

     - store this in a folder, for example 'next to' your software projects such as in `c:\develop\micropython-stubs` this contains a `stubs` folder that contains all stubs

-      ```
+      ```bash
       git clone https://github.com/Josverl/micropython-stubs.git
       ```

 2. Over time you may want to periodically update this folder using

-    ```
+    ```bash
     git fetch && git pull
     ```